Click the links for a Book of Common Prayer (BCP) or Hymnal 1982.

 Father Jason is leading our Sunday Adult Education Class in a study of Romans.
 Our next session will be held June 7, 2026.
 Please join us in the great hall for these very enjoyable studies.
 Grab a coffee and a snack and share fellowship in the narthex, then head upstairs for the Bible Study.
 All are welcome.

-Our Wednesday Adult Study is held in the narthex following our Wednesday 1:10 Eucharist.
+1:40 pm Wednesday Afternoon Adult Bible Study is held in the narthex following our Wednesday 1:10 Eucharist.
 Please join us in the narthex for these very enjoyable studies.
 All are welcome.

 Make your appointment now!